Description-Based Text Similarity: Evaluation

-\paragraph{Our own model} is a fine-tuned version of the pretrained \texttt{MPnet} model \cite{song2020mpnet} (i.e., we do not use \texttt{all-mpnet-base-v2}, which was further finetuned on similarity datasets, as it yielded worse results in preliminary experiments).
+\textbf{Our model}, denoted as \texttt{Abstract-sim}, is a fine-tuned version of the pretrained \texttt{MPnet} model \citep{song2020mpnet}.
+We do not use \texttt{all-mpnet-base-v2}, which was further finetuned on similarity datasets, as it yielded worse results in preliminary experiments. \cref{fig:main} shows the top results of four queries, alongside the top results from \texttt{all-mpnet-base-v2} for comparison.